eventhorizontelescope/eht-grafana/README.md

 sudo grafana-cli plugins install frser-sqlite-datasource
 ```

-## Configure nginx and grafana
+### Configure nginx and grafana

-An example nginx.conf file can be found in [conf/nginx.conf]
+An example nginx.conf file can be found in [conf/nginx.conf].
+This configuration
+assumes that grafana is on its own subdomain (e.g. grafana.ehtcc.org.)

 An example /etc/grafana/grafana.ini file can be found in [conf/grafana.ini]